vinyldns/rfcs/text/0000-ptr-correspondence.md

 Due to the nature of DNS, these records exist in _separate_ DNS zones.
 In order to facilitate this best practice, users have to 1) be aware of the convention and 2) ensure that they are making updates in both the correct forward and reverse zone.

-PTR Correspondance will make it simpler to enable this best practice for VinylDNS users by giving them the option to keep forward and reverse records in sync.
+PTR correspondence will make it simpler to enable this best practice for VinylDNS users by giving them the option to keep forward and reverse records in sync.

 # Motivation
 [motivation]: #motivation